multiprocessio/datastation/GOOD_FIRST_PROJECTS.md

 ## Easy

 * Add a new supported file type
-  * Example: Messagepack, BSON, CBOR, UBJSON, XML, Yaml, Protobuf, HDF5?
+  * Example: Messagepack, BSON, CBOR, UBJSON, XML, Yaml, Avro, HDF5?
   * See https://github.com/multiprocessio/datastation/pull/215 for how this can be done in one PR
 * Test out INT96 support in Parquet, add conversion to timestamp if necessary
 * Build dsq, fakegen for more/every os/arch